Online companies and retail businesses with important online stores often fixate on improving their conversion rates.

 Better relationships with core consumers (often through the bonus offers or coupons mentioned above), etc.

-But while exit-intent popups can be very helpful, you have to leverage them correctly to maximize their effectiveness.
+But while exit intent pop ups can be beneficial, you have to leverage them correctly to maximize their effectiveness.

-In fact, if you use exit-intent popups incorrectly, you could turn people away from your company, irritate your customers, and make them less likely to return.
+If you misuse exit intent pop ups, you could turn people away from your company, irritate your customers, and make them less likely to return.

-With that in mind, let’s break down six ways you can boost conversion from exit-intent popups and special tactics.
+With that in mind, let’s break down six ways to boost conversion from exit intent popups and special tactics.

 Delay the “X” Button

-Many people online are used to popups, and they are equally used to clicking out of them immediately.
+Many people online are used to popups and are equally used to clicking out of them immediately.

 In the worst cases, someone might see your popup and click out of it before seeing the offer or input form you’ve prepared.